browserup/browserup-proxy/README.md

 ### REST API

-**New in 2.1:** LittleProxy is the default implementation of the REST API.
+LittleProxy is the default implementation of the REST API.
 You may specify `--use-littleproxy false` to disable LittleProxy in favor of the legacy Jetty 5-based implementation.

-To get started, first start the proxy by running `BrowserUp-proxy` or `BrowserUp-proxy.bat` in the bin directory:
+To get started, first start the proxy by running `browserup-proxy` or `browserup-proxy.bat` in the bin directory:

-    $ sh BrowserUp-proxy -port 8080
+    $ sh browserup-proxy -port 8080
     INFO 05/31 03:12:48 o.b.p.Main           - Starting up...
     2011-05-30 20:12:49.517:INFO::jetty-7.3.0.v20110203
     2011-05-30 20:12:49.689:INFO::started o.e.j.s.ServletContextHandler{/,null}